Treehouse of Horror XIII: Cultural references

 During the war room scene when the general displays how fast the clones spread throughout the country, icons of Homer initially begin sprouting up at real Springfield locations.
 This is most likely a tongue-in-cheek at the long running joke of what state the town is actually in.

 Billy the Kid, Jesse James, and Kaiser Wilhelm II appear as the zombies in the segment "The Fright To Creep And Scare Harms".
 At one point in the writing process, John Lennon was also part of the gang.
-Ride of the Valkyries, Apocalypse Now, and Dr Strangelove (the war room scene) are referenced.
+Ride of the Valkyries, Apocalypse Now, and Dr. Strangelove (the war room scene) are referenced.

 Bart as a spider spells out the phrase "Eat my shorts!" in his spider web from Charlotte's Web.

 The chorus from Stephen Stills's 1970 popular song "Love the One You're With" is played at the end of "Send in the Clones" after Marge discovers the original Homer is dead and she is with a clone, but decides she is happy with the clone.
-The chorus contains the lyrics, "If you can't be with the one you love, Honey, love the one you're with."
+The chorus contains the lyrics, "If you can't be with the one you love / Honey, love the one you're with."

+While riding the Flanders-cow hybrid, Homer sings "In the jungle, the creepy jungle, Homer rides a freak".
+It is a reference to the Tokens' 1961 song "The Lion Sleeps Tonight", notably featured in The Lion King (1994).

 Critical reception

 "Treehouse of Horror XIII" has met with mostly positive reviews.
-On IMDb, the episode has a rating of 7.7/10 from 1525 users.
+On IMDb, the episode has a rating of 7.6/10 from around 2500 users.

 "Send in the Clones" and "The Fright To Creep and Scare Harms" were listed as #8 and #9 respectively in The A.V.
 Club article, You said we'd be greeted as liberators!': 10 anxiety-reflecting Simpsons Halloween segments.
 It said "Season 14's "Treehouse Of Horror" is steeped in timely concerns, ripping inspiration from the headlines", noting that "Send In The Clones", in which Homer clones himself, "followed the U.S. Congress' second failed attempt to pass a comprehensive ban on reproductive human cloning."
 The A.V.
 Club also noted that The Simpsons reveled in zombie tales (in season four's Pet Sematary/Night Of The Living Dead hybrid, "Dial 'Z' For Zombies," and "The Fright To Creep And Scare Harms" from season 14") many years before it became the vogue again with "Walking Dead-mania".

 "The Island of Dr. Hibbert" appeared in a list of 11 most disturbing Treehouse of Horror segments from The Simpsons by Blastr.
 The site noted: "The effect is as oddball as a convention hall full of Simpsons-cosplaying furries.
 Dr. Frink's turkey death scene is rivalled only by the creepy scene where Homer has to milk cow-centaur Flanders."